pallets/click/docs/advanced.rst

 Many tools support aliases for commands.
 For instance, you can configure ``git`` to accept ``git ci`` as alias for ``git commit``.
-Other tools also support auto discovery for aliases by automatically shortening them.
+Other tools also support auto-discovery for aliases by automatically shortening them.

-Click does not support this out of the box but it's very easy to customize the :class:`Group` or any other :class:`MultiCommand` to provide this functionality.
+Click does not support this out of the box, but it's very easy to customize the :class:`Group` or any other :class:`MultiCommand` to provide this functionality.